 4. LUKE 4: JESUS’ MOVEMENT BEGINS

-Having laid the foundation of obedience, baptism and receiving the Holy Spirit, Jesus then began to preach in Nazareth where he grew up (Luke 4:14-16).
+Having laid the foundation of obedience, prayer, baptism and receiving the Holy Spirit, Jesus then began to preach in Nazareth where he grew up (Luke 4:14-16).
 However, he was immediately rejected by his home town (Luke 4:28-30).
 He had started with those he knew but a prophet is often not recognised on their home turf (Mark 6:1-5).
 So he then went down to Capernaum and around Lake Galilee preaching, healing and driving out demons.
 This time the reaction was stunned amazement because his preaching was accompanied with signs and wonders.
+Jesus would crystallise this event in his future advice to his church planting apprentices in Luke 10.
+If a village rejected them they were to move on.
+He moved down to Capernaum where many miracles occurred.
 Demonstrations of the power of God are always superior to mere preaching.
 The purpose of the miracles was two-fold.
 First; to meet peoples felt needs.
 Second; to demonstrate the truth of his message.
 It’s this twin effect that still draws people worldwide today (Matthew 16:15-16).

 At this early stage Jesus was busy sowing many spiritual seeds in both words and actions into what he would later describe as four different spiritual soil types.
 He was already looking for people who would not just accept his message of salvation but later become disciples and in turn disciple others.
 Once people experienced a miracle then salvation and discipleship process followed rapidly.
 This is still a hallmark of all rapidly expanding church planting movements.
 After seeing many miracles, the people of Capernaum actually pleaded with Jesus to stay with them (Luke 4:42).
 However, Jesus was an apostle not a pastor.
 He was on a mission to all of Galilee: I must preach the good news of the kingdom of God to the other towns also because that is why I was sent (Luke 4:43).